Pediatric Orthodontist Training (Fact Sheet)

 Those who have already decided on an orthodontic career as early as High School can begin to lay an educational foundation by maintaining good grades and taking applicable science classes such as biology and chemistry.
 Mathematics and English are also important.
-This is a pre-curser to pediatric orthodontist training.
+This is a pre-cursor to pediatric orthodontist training.

 Becoming an orthodontist requires 10-12 years of formal education as well as special training and residency programs.
 In addition, each state has special certification requirements which must be met before independent practice can begin.